xregistry/spec/core/primer.md

 Running the API server requires you to set up a compute unit and a persistence layer and maintain both.
 In exchange you get all the benefits listed above.
-While starting with the API server might be a little more work up front, it saves you from migrating representations as your registry grows.
+While starting with the API server might be a little more work upfront, it saves you from migrating representations as your registry grows.

 ## Possible Use Cases